What is a credit card?

-Customers can easily consolidate multiple credit card balances onto a single card and repay back with flexible tenure options at low interest rates.
+Customers can easily consolidate multiple credit card balances onto a single card and repay with flexible tenure options at low-interest rates.

 Do banks levy any balance transfer fees on customers choosing this option on their credit cards?

-Yes, most banks generally levy a certain percentage as processing fee, when a balance transfer on a credit card is done.
-The processing fee varies with different banks and customers have to pay this amount with the first monthly instalment.
+Yes, most banks generally levy a certain percentage as a processing fee, when a balance transfer on a credit card is done.
+The processing fee varies with different banks and customers have to pay this amount with the first monthly installment.